Career / Career Progression

 • Infrastructure as a Service (IaaS): With IaaS, companies can access virtualized computing resources, including virtual machines, storage, and networking.
 Users can create and manage virtualized network environments on a pay-as-you-go model.
 IaaS is typically a technical solution that requires experienced professionals to optimize properly.

-• Platform as a Service (PaaS): Companies with a PaaS get a platform and environment where developers can build, deploy, and manage applications without worrying about any underlying infrastructure details.
+• Platform as a Service (PaaS): Companies with PaaS get a platform and environment where developers can build, deploy, and manage applications without worrying about any underlying infrastructure details.
 Tools, libraries, and services that streamline application development accelerate and improve app development.
-PaaS is a technical solution for an organization, used mainly by a company's IT personnel.
+PaaS is a technical solution for an organization that is used mainly by a company's IT personnel.

 • Software as a Service (SaaS): Many of the world's most popular software are now delivered and maintained entirely through the internet.
-Organizations can subscribe to an app and never have to worry about maintaining or installing it locally.
-SaaS solutions tend to be very user-friendly and are often used by non-technical professionals.
+Organizations can subscribe to an app and never worry about maintaining or installing it locally.
+SaaS solutions are very user-friendly and often used by non-technical professionals.
 An example of this would be Google Docs or Salesforce.

 • Container as a Service (CaaS): Containers are essentially lightweight and portable units of software.
 CaaS abstracts the complexities of orchestrating and managing containers.
-CaaS solutions are often used by experienced IT professionals.
+Experienced IT professionals often use CaaS solutions.

 Deployment Types: Cloud Technology Basics